 What It Tastes Like

-A latte is an espresso-based drink made with a large amount of steamed milk and a thin layer of soft foam on top.
+A latte is an espresso-based drink with a large proportion of steamed milk.
+The flavor is smooth and balanced, with the milk softening the intensity of the coffee.

 💡 Behind the Cup